dconlrn/dconlrn.github.io/mlyw.md

 |  data for this column | data for this column | data for this column|

-*Where "Some column title" is an actual column title like "Age" or "Height" ;and where " data for this column" is 33 for age and 5,8" for height.*
+*Where "Some column title" is an actual column title like "Age" or "Height" and where " data for this column" is 33 for age and 5,8" for height.*

 **Ex.**